InformaticsMatters/cookiecutter-ansible-kubernetes/README.md

 deploy it but, for the very simplest applications, you might be ready to go straight away.

-To run the produced playbook you will need suitable credentials for your Kubernetes cluster that allow you to create namespaces and deploy all of the objects.
-Set the cluster credentials using the environment variables expected by the [k8s module], i.e.: -
+To run the produced playbook you will need a suitable `KUBECONFIG` for your Kubernetes cluster that allows you to create namespaces and deploy all of the objects: -

-    $ export K8S_AUTH_HOST=https://example.com
-    $ export K8S_AUTH_API_KEY=000000
-    $ export K8S_AUTH_VERIFY_SSL=no
+    $ export KUBECONFIG=~/k8s-config/config-local

 Then, consider creating a virtual environment to deploy the application using the project's generated requirements: -

     $ python -m venv ~/.venv/$(basename $PWD)
     $ source ~/.venv/$(basename $PWD)/bin/activate
+    $ pip install --upgrade pip
     $ pip install -r requirements.txt

 Then run the project playbook...